 A day camp program based in scripture and the Catechism and led by trained missionaries.
 Separate sessions are available for children and teens.

 The Diocese of Phoenix finished a trial run this summer.
-To learn about bringing it to your parish next year or becoming a missionary:
+Learn more or becoming a missionary:

 email@example.com or (602) 354-2321